-CAUTION When a dump occurs, follow the instructions below instead of the instructions in the Problem Solving Guide to verify the system dump and save it to a tape.
+When a dump occurs, follow the instructions below instead of the instructions in the Problem Solving Guide to verify the system dump and save it to a tape.

 An AIX system dump, if available and usable, can help to determine the cause of a system crash.
 The dump contains a copy of the system's kernel data at the time of the crash.
-The following instructions explain how to verify a dump, how to get the information you need to report the problem to FileNet, how to copy a dump to tape, and how to send the tape to FileNet corporate headquarters for analysis if requested.
+The following instructions explain how to verify a dump, how to get the information you need to report the problem to your service representative, how to copy a dump to tape, and how to send the tape for analysis if requested.

-CAUTION Do not initiate a dump if the LED displays 888!
+Do not initiate a dump if the LED displays 888!
 This means the system has automatically dumped.
 Initiating another dump would overwrite that system dump with one of a running system.